Comparison of feed aggregators

 The following is a comparison of RSS feed aggregators.
-Often e-mail programs and web browsers have the ability to display RSS feeds.
-They are listed here, too.
+E-mail programs and web browsers that have the ability to display RSS feeds are listed, as well as some cloud-based services that offer feed aggregation.

 Many BitTorrent clients support RSS feeds for broadcasting (see Comparison of BitTorrent clients).

-With the rise of cloud computing, some cloud based services offer feed aggregation.
-They are listed here as well.

 Release history

 Netscape Messenger 9 is a fork of Mozilla Thunderbird and has the same features.